a place to listen closely

 Some arrive here after trying many paths.

-Some arrive without ever naming one—
+Some arrive without ever naming one —

-just worn thin by life.
+just quietly worn thin

 My name is Mikko Seppinen.